nkzk/delete-unused-crossplane-crds/README.md

 #### Bottleneck

-A bottleneck in the current implemention is that a list call is sent to the kubernetes api server for each MRD to veirfy that it is not in use.
+A bottleneck in the current implemention is that a list call is sent to the kubernetes api server for each MRD to verify that it is not in use.

 The operation may therefore take a few minutes to complete.